Social Work Areas of Study

 – The graduate programs are highlighted with a dark background.

 The social work program is an accredited program designed to prepare students for generalist entry-level positions in social work.
 The program offers a Bachelor of Social Work and adheres to the purposes and values of social work as stated in the Council on Social Work Education's Curriculum Policy Statement for Baccalaureate Degree Programs in Social Work Education.
-The B.S.W. is also offered in Gaylord, Mich. via two-way interactive television.
+The B.S.W. is also offered on campus in Southwest Detroit and in Gaylord via two-way interactive television.

 • Interactive distance learning classes